 Why can't I see all of my contacts with Skype on my TV?

 The easiest way is to buy a Skype-ready TV and a TV camera.
 Most smart TVs are Skype-ready.
-You can find a range of Skype-ready TV models in the Skype shop.
-They come with Skype pre-installed and ready to use.
 Some TVs also have a built-in camera, so you won’t need an additional camera to use Skype on your TV.

 You can also get Skype on your existing HD TV (not a smart TV) by plugging in an all-in-one TV cam, such as the telyHD or the Logitech TV Cam HD.
 These devices plug into your TV and have everything you need to make Skype voice and video calls.